DwenShell/DwenShell.github.io/_posts/2022-10-05-Nina-et-Yuri [EN].md

 # A short presentation

+Want to see this article in french ?
+Go here : [French version](https://dwenshell.github.io/Nina-et-Yuri-FR/){: .btn .btn--info}
+{: .notice}

 Welcome to the Nina&Yuri Wiki.

 This project was made as part of the Emotional Game Jam 2022.
 Hasn't been updated.
 It was made on version 4.27 of the Unreal Engine.